F5Networks/f5-azure-arm-templates/experimental/autoscale/waf/via-dns/1nic/new-stack/payg/README.md

 - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
 - After deploying the template, we recommend going to [this section](#backup-big-ip-configuration-for-cluster-recovery) to create and store a backup of your BIG-IP configuration.
 - **Important**: After the template successfully deploys, you must log into one of the BIG-IP VEs to modify the Application Security Synchronization settings.
 Log in to the BIG-IP VE, and then click **Security > Options > Synchronization > Application Security Synchronization**.
 From the **Device Group** list, select **Sync**, and then click **Save**.
 This ensures any changes to the ASM security policy are synchronized to other devices in the cluster.
-- For important information on choosing a metric on which to base autoscaling events and the thresholds used by the template, see [Scaling Thresholds](#scaling-thresholds).

 ## Security